nusdbsystem/singa-auto/docs/src/dev/setup.rst

         bash scripts/setup_node.sh

-To run Singa-Auto on multiple machines with GPUs on kubernetes, do the following:
+To run SINGA-Auto on multiple machines with GPUs on kubernetes, do the following:

-1. If Singa-Auto is running, stop Singa-Auto with ``bash scripts/kubernetes/stop.sh``
+1. If SINGA-Auto is running, stop SINGA-Auto with ``bash scripts/kubernetes/stop.sh``

 2. Put all nodes you need in kubernetes cluster, reference to `kubeadm join <https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/>`__

-3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing Singa-Auto's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__
+3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing SINGA-Auto's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__

 4. Change ``KUBERNETES_ADVERTISE_ADDR`` in the project's ``scripts/kubernetes/.env.sh`` to the IP address of the master node in *the network that your nodes are in*